 How do you do? — When you want to ask in a formal way how someone is, the phrase to use is “¿Cómo está?”

 I want — Quiero

 How to say ‘Sorry’ or ‘Excuse Me’ in Spanish

 Pardon me — Perdón.
 This is what to say when you need to reach across someone or interrupt in any way.

 I’m sorry — Lo siento.
 This is how to ask for forgiveness for something you’ve done.

 We hope this list helps you feel a little more at ease as you start to use Spanish at work.
+Make sure you practice these common Spanish phrases every day and start using them with another native speaker!
+There’s simply no substitute for actually speaking the language you want to learn.
 We would also love to tell you more about Fluency Corp’s Spanish classes.
 All of our instructors are native speakers.
 And you can take classes either in person or live online.
-To learn more, contact us for a free consultation: firstname.lastname@example.org or (800) 401-3159.
+To learn more, contact us for a free consultation: email@example.com or (800) 401-3159.